-Many participants were first-time attendees who said that the Supreme Court’s anti-union decision in Janus vs. AFSCME in June had galvanized them.
+Many participants were first-time attendees who said that the Supreme Court’s anti-union decision in Janus v.
+AFSCME in June had galvanized them.

 “The Janus case made us aware of the threat against unions and has made our chapter stronger.
 We don’t want another Wisconsin,” said Hoi Yee, a union delegate from PS 101 in Brooklyn who attended the parade with other members from his school.
 “We want to show our support and keep our union strong.”

-Nicholas Jacobellis, a teacher at Frederick Douglas Academy II in Harlem, was also attending for the first time.
+Nicholas Jacobellis, a teacher at Frederick Douglass Academy II in Harlem, was also attending for the first time.

 “I was shocked when I saw this many people,” he said.
 “It shows the people in power how many of us there are in unions that vote.”

-The parade marked a special occasion for the union’s 25,000 paraprofessionals, who kicked off a yearlong celebration of the 50th anniversary of the vote by paraprofessionals to join the UFT in 1969.
+The parade marked a special occasion for the union’s 25,000 paraprofessionals, who kicked off a yearlong celebration of the 50th anniversary of paraprofessionals’ vote in 1969 to join the UFT.

 “I’m really happy to be here to support the union and support the paraprofessionals,” said paraprofessional Paulette Carter, another first-time attendee.
 “The union’s done good things for me.”